ykkim123/ykkim123.github.io/pages/about.md

   - "About"
 ---

-Welcome to Github Pages of Yeonkang, a statistician and data scientist.
+Welcome to Github Pages of Yeonkang, a statistician and data scientist!

 Here is brief introduction: